Mick Ebeling

-Mick Ebeling (born June 26, 1970) is an American innovator, entrepreneur, author, speaker and philanthropist who focuses on developing technology that benefits humanity.
-Ebeling is the recipient of the Muhammad Ali Humanitarian of the Year Award and was named as one of the Top 50 Most Creative People by Fortune Magazine, a Wired Agent of Change, two time SXSW Innovation Award winner, a two time Tribeca Disruptor Award winner, and the only person to have three inventions recognized on Time magazine’s Best Inventions list – for the Eyewriter in 2010, Bento in 2021, and Music: Not Impossible in 2023.
+Mick Ebeling (born June 26, 1970) is an American innovator, entrepreneur, author, speaker and philanthropist who focuses on developing technology that "benefits humanity".

 Ebeling is the founder and CEO of Not Impossible Labs, a social tech incubator whose stated mission is to "create technology for the sake of humanity".
 Three companies have been spun off from the incubator: Bento, Music:Not Impossible, and Vibrohealth.
 Ebeling also founded the nonprofit organization The Not Impossible Foundation.

+Early life and education

+Mick Ebeling is the son of Marge and Les Ebeling.
+He was born in Long Beach, California, and raised in Phoenix, Arizona, where he attended Brophy College Preparatory.
+He went on to play basketball for the Air Force Academy, Colorado, before he transferred to University of California, Santa Barbara where he graduated in 1992 with a degree in political science.